Financial solutions for Vehicle Maintenance

 The equipment you will need

-You will need a computer, laptop or tablet and a printer.
+For starters, you will benefit from a computer, laptop or tablet and a printer.
 You will need an internet connection to contact suppliers, and the DVLA database if you are also to provide MOT testing and issue certificates.

 You will also need to equip your workshop, and your minimum requirements may include: